I am the author of three middle-grade children's books, and I blog on the side. My favorite topics are movies, writing

 Step 3: Molding the Doughnuts

-There were two different shapes: one the classic, round, doughnut shape and the other was a more flowery shape.
+There were two different shapes: one was a classic, round doughnut shape, and the other was a more flowery shape.
 The second shape was much easier to get out without the doughnut breaking apart, but once they were out of the mold, it was easy to piece them back together, and the dough was as spongy as ever.

 Step 4: Decorating the Doughnuts